What Is an eSIM and How Does It Work?

 Frequently Asked Questions

-On most iPhones, you are given the option to keep or erase eSIMs during a factory reset.
-If you choose to erase, you will need to re-scan your QR code.
+On iPhone, you're given the option to keep or erase your eSIM during a factory reset.
+Choose to keep it unless you're handing the phone to someone else.
 On Android, a factory reset typically removes all eSIM profiles.
-Keep your StarHub QR code saved to reinstall your eSIM after resetting.
+Either way, keep your StarHub QR code saved to your email before you reset, so you can reinstall easily.

 Where to Buy eSIM in Singapore?